beergeek/facecount/README.md

 ## Limitations

-Requires the module to be installed on your Puppet Master and run on each agent node at least once before the command becomes available
+Requires the module to be installed on your Puppet Master and run puppet at least once on the Puppet master before the command becomes available.
+Can normally be only run from the Puppet master due to PuppetDB library access.

 ## Development